LisaMegaWatts/discordai/docs/USER_GUIDE.md

 **Q: Can the bot remember our previous conversations?**

 A: Yes!
-The bot remembers your conversation for 30 minutes after your last message.
-After that, it starts a fresh conversation.
-All your messages are stored for context during active sessions.
+The bot uses persistent memory and session management to remember your conversation for 30 minutes after your last message.
+Sessions are reliably maintained across bot restarts, Redis flushes, and multi-instance deployments.

 **Q: Does the bot work in DMs?**